Easements defined - there are several variations:

 Therefore, it is important for the appraiser to be knowledgeable of the easement, if it increases or decreases property value, and the proper way of classifying the easement.
 One essential ingredient in the analysis of easements is to study the easement document itself citing all the limitations imposed on the property owner and all the uses the easement could be used for outside of the present use.

-electric transmission line easements, gas transmission pipeline easements or avigation easements for more specific information regarding this type of easement.
+Please refer to the page on electric transmission line easements, gas transmission pipeline easements or avigation easements for more specific information regarding this type of easement.